By: Liz Carino

 Protecting your skin and eyes from the sun is important on trips to the Arctic, especially for spring and summer.
 Even when it’s cold, the sun can be strong, and reflects off the snow and ice.
 Pack good quality sun glasses or goggles with full UV protection, as well as sunscreen and lip protection with a minimum of SPF 30.

 During the spring and summer seasons, the Arctic experiences the Midnight Sun, with 24-hours of sunshine.
-It’s a good idea to also pack a sleep mask if you’re travelling from May to August.
+It’s a good idea to also pack a sleep mask if you’re traveling from May to August.

 Don’t forget to pack a camera!
 Any trip to the Arctic will provide amazing opportunities for unique photography.
 For serious photographers, with the variety of wildlife and scenery available to shoot, it’s a good idea to bring a telephoto lens (minimum of 300mm), a mid-range zoom (70-200mm), a tele-converter (1.4x or 2x), and a wide angle lens (24mm or less).
 Other guests have success with point-and-shoot cameras.
 Many photographers also find bringing a full-sized tripod or monopod beneficial.